L13/vscode-diff/README.md

 - Added support for custom keyboard shortcuts.
 - Added `l13Diff.enableTrash` which supports `default` (uses `files.enableTrash`), `on` or `off`.
 - Added `l13Diff.ignoreContents` for comparing files.
+- Added `l13Diff.labelFormat` for different labels formats in the editor tab.

 ## Index